 He slapped the phone out of her hand and grabbed her dark kinky hair.
-She dissolved as he started dragging her over to the closet knowing he was going to lock her in.
+She dissolved in panic as he dragged her over to the closet knowing he was going to lock her in.
 Shane’s hands were empty.
 His eyes narrowed, “Oh are we going to play it this way?”

 The fight before breakfast the next morning was again over the phone.
 Things that slightly healed from the night before were spared.
 This time he went for her face, a quick backhand as he said, “If that phone is not sitting on the kitchen counter when I get home from work, you’ll regret it.
 I will find it.”

 Savannah knew if she stayed, he’d probably kill her looking for the phantom phone.
 After Shane left with a kiss on the cheek, she ran through the condo and threw what she could into a large backpack.
 She checked her watch, his call would come soon.
 She raided the safe for what cash was on hand.
 She left her engagement ring on the dresser.

 She was standing at the safe when the call came through, “Hello Shane.”
 She kept her voice feline soft.
 The only calls she received were from him.

 There was a sigh on the other end of the phone, “You affect me Savannah because you know I love you.”

 “Yes, I do,” she pushed away the nauseous feeling in her stomach.

 “I will make it up to you.
 You know what, we don’t need that phone if you promise to be faithful,” Shane said sweetly.

 A shudder went through her as she looked at the backpack of possessions and her plan of running away.
 She made her voice soft, “I promise Shane, always and forever.”